OpenVidu/openvidu-loadtest/webapp-call/README.md

-# WEBAPP
+# WebApp - Call

 In this folder we provide the files for the openvidu webapp to perform the test.
+(OpenVidu Call webcomponent).

 ## Files